missionatlantic/MissionAtlantic-Resources/README.md

-# Overview of Mission Atlantic Resources and scripts
+# Overview of Mission Atlantic Coding Resources

 ## Introduction

-This repository (readme) file gives and overview of Mission Atlantic resources.
+This repository (readme) file gives and overview of Mission Atlantic resources that are currently stored in other repositories.
+Instead of forking the full repository (and being quickly outdated), we provide a link to the other repository.

 ### Retrieving data
 - ...